optimist0372/ascertainment-bias/README.md

 Users applying the framework to their own data should construct independent SNP sets using comparable criteria.

 - File names in `independent_snps/` must match those in `data/beta/`.

+#### File format

+Each file in `data/independent_snps/` contains a single column:

+- `SNP`: list of independent SNP identifiers

+No additional columns are required.

 ### Allele alignment